175th Celebration — Founding of New Braunfels

 125th Anniversary Time Capsule Items

-Items from the 125th Anniversary Time Capsule will be available for pick up beginning Thursday, June 11, at 10 a.m.
+Items from the 125th Anniversary Time Capsule are available for pick-up.
 Items will only be released to the addressee.
 ID and signatures are required.
 Time Capsule Contents (PDF)

 March 18, 2020